What is a Homebuyers Survey Report?

 Pros Cons

-The most detailed report at level three The most expensive report
+The most detailed report.
+The most expensive report.

 Is a home survey worth it?

-We would always recommend getting a Homebuyers Survey or Building Survey on a property you are buying.
+We would always recommend getting a Homebuyer Survey or Building Survey for a property you are buying.
 By having a survey, you will be aware of any issues and potential costs before committing to the purchase.
 You can use any defects or down valuations to renegotiate the price, or if the repair work required is too expensive, you can pull out of the sale.
-If you decide to proceed with the purchase, you will be able to budget for any repair work.
+If you decide to proceed with the purchase, you can budget for any repair work.

 Research from RICS surveyed over 1,000 buyers and found that 1 in 5 buyers who didn’t have a survey later found problems with the property.
-Those who didn’t have a survey had to spend £5,750 on average for repair work they were not aware of.
+Those who didn’t have a survey had to spend £5,750 on average for repairs they were unaware of.

-When you are buying a house, there is so much to think about, and the process can be stressful.
-You might feel that having to find a surveyor is a complication and expense you could do without.
-But a survey provides greater peace of mind and could save you a lot of time, money and heartache.
+When buying a house, there is much to think about, and the process can be stressful.
+You might feel that finding a surveyor is a complication and expense you could do without.
+But a survey provides greater assurance and could save you time, money and hassle.

-Whether you’re looking to buy or sell, Rampton Baseley provides a tailored, efficient and professional service, and we are proud of our outstanding reputation.
+Whether you’re looking to buy or sell, Rampton Baseley provides a tailored, efficient and professional estate agent service, and we are proud of our outstanding reputation.
 To find out more, contact us today.